sondelll/sondelll/README.md

-# Greetings
+# Hello, World!

-My name is Lukas Sondell, I only code when I need to.
+I only code when I need to.
 As it turns out... that's a lot.

-## Currently working on:
-- [ ] Project Sensei (Information Management)